Skip to main content

 The principles behind my lesson plans for a group of 8 toddlers

-THE PRINCIPLES BEHIND MY LESSON PLAN FOR A GROUP OF EIGHT TODDLERS
+THE PRINCIPLES BEHIND MY LESSON PLAN FOR A GROUP OF NINE TODDLERS

 My lesson plans are a tool to help the kids and me to have a good day.
 When children are busy developing their skills, they are happy and so am I. It should never be something to stress about.
 I made it clear to myself years ago, the children under my care here and now are my priority at all time.
 I plan during nap but nap is not always quiet.
 If a child needs my attention I drop whatever I'm doing and give attention to him or her.
 If they are quiet during the day I might start to sit at the table and plan or prepare an art project but if the atmosphere of the classroom gets hectic I invite them to cut with me at the table or draw with me, or dropping everything and march with them instead of running, whatever I think that might help to channel their energy and engage them with me.